James Drummond, 3rd Duke of Perth

-James Drummond, 6th Earl and 3rd titular Duke of Perth (11 May 1713 – 13 May 1746) was a Scottish landowner best known for his participation in the Jacobite rising of 1745, during which Charles Edward Stuart attempted to regain the British throne for the House of Stuart.
+James Drummond, 6th Earl and 3rd titular Duke of Perth (11 May 1713 – 13 May 1746) was a Scottish landowner and head of Clan Drummond best known for his participation in the Jacobite rising of 1745, during which Charles Edward Stuart attempted to regain the British throne for the House of Stuart.

 Perth was one of two active lieutenant-generals of the Jacobite Army, although past historiography of the rising has tended to minimise his role.
 Following the defeat at Culloden, he escaped on a French ship with several other Jacobite leaders, but died during the voyage.

 Early life

 James Drummond was born on 11 May 1713 at Drummond Castle, Perthshire.
 He was the eldest son of James Drummond, 2nd Duke of Perth and Jane, daughter of the 1st Duke of Gordon.

 Perth's family had been closely associated with the Stuarts for several generations.
 His grandfather the 4th Earl and 1st Duke was Lord Chancellor of Scotland between 1684 and 1688; he converted to Catholicism after the accession of James II and VII.
 Following the Glorious Revolution he departed for France, becoming chamberlain to James's wife Mary of Modena.
 The 2nd Duke was attainted for his role in the Jacobite rising of 1715, but had preserved the large family estates by signing them over to his eldest son beforehand.

 Perth was brought up at Drummond Castle until his father's death in exile in 1720, and was then sent for education at the Scots College, Douai.
 He returned to Scotland in the early 1730s; despite the title being unrecognised by the government, he was often styled as the 3rd Duke.
 Most contemporaries described him as an amiable man with a facility for getting on well with people of all social ranks: it was noted that Perth "never properly learned the English language, but invariably used broad Scots".
 As a landlord, Perth showed a strong interest in agricultural improvement; he set out plans for a new settlement at Callander in 1739, and was a member of the "Honourable Society of Improvers in the Knowledge of Agriculture in Scotland".
 He was also well known for breeding race horses: his horses ran at York and Doncaster several times during the early 1740s, and his bay gelding Chance won the Edinburgh Royal Plate in 1739.